odicforcesounds/devblog/docs/blog/awesome/files/Security/Offensive/ABBT.md

 To the extent possible under law, vavkamil has waived all copyright and related or neighboring rights to this work.

+---

-thank you. what is shared will be copied. the majority of everything you think you know, is because you did copy, else your wouldn't identify a subject or a object. the right to copy is the right to transform what was already done, by those who were creative, using logic, to create new tools, based on what they already copy. i mean, in this case, the copy is the copy of text. i didn't change much. awesome work you have here. is like memory.. we are [memory](https://art.odicforcesounds.com/pages/yinyang/dao/index.html)
+1. Thank you **Vavkamil**.
+What is shared will be copied.
+Everything you think you know, is because you did copy, else your wouldn't identify a subject or a object.
+2. The right to copy is the right to transform what was already done, by those who were creative, using logic, to create new tools, based on what they already copy.
+3. I mean, in this case, the copy is the copy of text.
+4. I didn't change much. awesome work you have here.
+    - 用于: Hackers will be even more thankful, so they can attack random sites or persons.
+    - Your contribution to have a world more secure, is as well with you!
+5. Is like memory.. we are [memory](https://art.odicforcesounds.com/pages/yinyang/dao/index.html)